WHU-Synthetic: A Synthetic Perception Dataset for 3-D Multitask Model Research: Baseline Experiments

-\textbf{Scene-level point cloud upsampling. } We conducted upsampling experiments using point-based~\cite{Qian_2021_CVPR} and transformer-based~\cite{long2022pc2} methods.
-The results are presented in \cref{tab:upsample}.
-It is important to mention that including the HD metric in the evaluation metrics does not effectively reveal the superiority or inferiority of the algorithm in scene-level upsampling experiments since HD only reflects the maximum mismatch between point sets.
-As can be seen, PU-GCN performs better in 16/32-channal input while PC2-PU is better in 64-channal input.
-As the density of input points increases, the accuracy of prediction results also improves.
-This characteristic is more prominent in PC2-PU.
-The specific visual results are shown in \cref{fig:ups}.
-For the first time, we have completed the evaluation of the upsampling task on scene-level point clouds.
-However, from this result, it can also be seen that compared to traditional 3D object upsampling tasks, the upsampling effect at the scene level is not satisfactory.
-The details of some large buildings are severely lost, which poses new challenges for the point cloud upsampling task.
+\textbf{Scene-level point cloud upsampling. } We conducted scene-level upsampling experiments using interpolation-based \cite{kwon2022implicit} and transformer-based \cite{yang2024tulip} methods.
+These experiments were done on 1x RTX3090.
+The results are presented in Tab. \ref{tab:upsample}.
+It is important to mention that HD metrics do not effectively reveal the superiority or inferiority of the methods in scene-level upsampling since HD only reflects the maximum mismatch between point sets.
+As can be seen, ILN exhibited higher accuracy than TULIP-L on each task, which is contrary to the results provided in the original paper.
+We speculated that this may be due to the noise added to our dataset.
+The specific visual results of ILN are shown in Fig. \ref{fig:ups}.
+With the continuous increase in input density, the accuracy of both methods improved.
+From the visualization results, upsampling can effectively restore the details of the point cloud.
+The multi-density setup of our dataset offers new perspectives for point cloud data augmentation methods under real-world conditions.